RT-Thread/rtthread-apps/README.md

 This example will create a sub-thread, which named as 'tMyTask'.

+## Build the POSIX application in the host ##

+If you didn't set RTT_ROOT/BSP_ROOT, The command ```scons --app=hello``` will build the program in host environment, for example, build it as a Linux program.

+Therefore, only POSIX application can be built like that.

 ## License ##

 All of user application are standalone program, if there is no special explanation,